ESiggstedt/Durian_fruit/README.md

 # Durian fruit analysis

 These analyses investigate what genes are differently expressed in different tissues of the Durian zibethinus Musang King fruit which is interesting to get familiar with the reason to the odour of the fruit.
 The analysis softwares used to do this can be seen below with a description of what each software does in the analysis.
-Data used for this is PacBio and Illumina reads from DNA, and Illumina reads from transcriptomes.
+Data used for this is PacBio and Illumina reads from DNA, and Illumina reads from transcriptomes of different parts of the fruit (stalk, aril, leaf and root).

 ## FastQC
 FastQC is used to check the quality of all the sequencing reads from a selected scaffold that are used for the analysis.
 It's also used after the trimming which can be seen below.
 The command for doing this is: